-Peru is one of those countries that offer you loads of cheap shopping opportunities and the colorful markets full of handicraft items let you indulge your inner shopaholic without draining your wallet.
+Peru is one of those countries that offer you loads shopping opportunities and the colorful markets full of handicraft items let you indulge your inner shopaholic without draining your wallet.
 Peru has some of the most exclusive souvenirs in the world and you’ll hardly be able to get anywhere without a vendor trying to sell you something lovely and unique.

 Keep reading on to see our list of the 5 must-buy items in Peru that can help simplify your shopping experience in this charming country.